-Due to COVID-19, we’ve canceled our public events and all clinic services until further notice.
+Due to COVID-19, we’ve canceled our public events until further notice.
 Please check our calendar for specific details.
 Other programs and services continue to the extent possible.

 We are desperately short on foster homes.
 Our current fostering volunteers are doing an awesome job, but they can’t do it alone.

 Fostering for the PGSPCA is a little like bringing home a new pet.
 There are certainly challenges, but rewards come as kisses and wiggles.
 Former PGSPCA Adoption Coordinator, Sandy Twigg, explains, “The Prince George’s County shelter, where most of our animals come from, is a public shelter and is frequently filled to capacity.
 The shelter is often forced to euthanize perfectly adoptable dogs and cats for space.
 All these animals need is a little time and some TLC in foster care to find the forever home they deserve.”
 Research has shown that most foster volunteers are recruited through friends and family.
 So make this your mission for August.
 Ask your sister!
 Ask your neighbor!
 Ask the guy in the cubicle next to yours!
 Point them to our website, forward them this e-newsletter, or share our Facebook link with them.
 If you are interested in fostering, send us an email.
 One of our volunteers will contact you to go over program details, answer any questions, and help you get started in rescue!